JP-Ellis/LaTeX/README.md

 external programs are required to properly compile this document (though this is all managed by [latexmk][latexmk]).

+## presentation.tex

+Just as with `report.tex`, this provides a simple template for my Beamer presentations and demonstrates a (very) few of the core features of Beamer.

 ## customizations.sty

 This is my own LaTeX package which is used in a document by calling